What Is PACER? A Beginner’s Guide to Federal Court Records

 Common Challenges When Using PACER

-Sealed records: Some documents — and occasionally entire cases — are sealed by court order.
-A sealed case may appear in PACER with minimal information, or may not appear at all.
+Sealed records — Some documents and occasionally entire cases are sealed by court order.
+A sealed case may appear in PACER with minimal information or may not appear at all.

-Archived records: Very old federal cases may be archived and not available electronically.
+Archived records — Very old federal cases may be archived and not available electronically.
 Retrieval requires a formal request to the court or the National Archives.

 Frequently Asked Questions

 Is PACER free to use?
 Creating an account is free.
 PACER charges $0.10 per page for searches and document access, with most documents capped at $3.00.
-Fees are automatically waived if your total quarterly usage is $30 or less — most casual users pay nothing.
+Fees are automatically waived if total quarterly usage is $30 or less — most casual users pay nothing.

 Can anyone use PACER?
 Yes.
 PACER is open to the public and requires no legal credentials.
 Any person can create an account and search federal court records.